 Focus on pronunciation

 Teach him correct pronunciation.
 If he spells the word wrong, the possibility is there that he will write wrong as well.
 So, sit along with him and spell yourself first and then tell him to spell it.
+This can be difficult and discouraging but it is an important step towards improving the writing skills of a child.

-Develop reading habit
+Develop reading habits

 Provide your child with different kinds of books like moral storybooks, and books by different authors to develop reading habits.
 If the kid is a teenager, novels, and biographies of eminent persons can be of great help.
 Reading will improve his pronunciation, grammar, and framing of sentences part.